-Upon hire as a new-to-practice nurse, you will be enrolled into the Nurse Residency at Penn Medicine Program.
+Upon hire as a new-to-practice nurse, you will be automatically enrolled into the Nurse Residency at Penn Medicine Program.
 The curriculum is delivered in addition to nursing orientation.
 Nurses who meet the following criteria are eligible for Nurse Residency at Penn Medicine:

-- Bachelor of Science in Nursing (BSN) degree from an accredited institution
+- Nursing degree from an accredited institution

 - Valid Pennsylvania RN licensure prior to hire date

-Postings for nursing positions are available under job opportunities.
 Please note that there is not a separate application for the Nurse Residency Program.